perrybutler/rapid-server/README.md

 A very high performance web server utilizing .NET sockets and async I/O comparable to Node.js + Express and IIS 7.5.

 **Status update:** Rapid Server is tested against real world scenarios during development.
-It can currently serve up flat-file HTML websites, Jekyll, Grav, WordPress and phpMyAdmin.
 There are still a few kinks to iron out with PHP, redirects, and other RFC quirks, but for the most part this server is quite capable of hosting websites!
+Nothing close to production ready yet, but here's some progess:

+* Wordpress: first 3 pages of setup wizard work.
+Fails after at 4th page (working on it!).
+* Jekyll: works, last time I checked.
+* Flat-File HTML: same as Jykell, it works.
+Perfectly handles a corporate website that uses a single-page app design (pure ajax), YouTube videos, Mandrill forms, etc.
+* Grav: first page works, haven't tried any further.
+* Drupal: first page works, haven't tried any further.
+* phpMyAdmin: first page works, can't login (working on it!).
+* Pligg: first page works with 2 warnings (working on it!).
+* Piwik: utter failure (working on it!).
+* Joomla: first page fails with 2 warnings (working on it!).

 Currently outperforms Node.js by up to 533% and nginx by up to 58% in Windows 7; competes with IIS 7.5.
 Handles the maximum concurrency allowed by ApacheBench (ab -n 100000 -c 20000) without any failures.
 Destroys the [C10K problem](http://en.wikipedia.org/wiki/C10k_problem).